espkz/pgr-gacha-sim/README.md

 I mostly made this because I saw the Uma Musume one and got jealous lol

 ## Current State
-- Themed Banner available (current/upcoming Construct for global servers: Bianca: Crepuscule for Through the Tide Home)
+- Themed Banner and Fate Themed Banner available (current/upcoming Construct for global servers: Bianca: Crepuscule for Through the Tide Home)

 ## Sources
 - Huaxu